Rythmokay/Diabetes-prediction-/README.md

 - 🔮 Real-time prediction of diabetes risk with probability percentage
 - 📱 Responsive design that works on mobile, tablet, and desktop devices
 - 📋 Detailed results page with input feature summary
-- 🚀 Ready for deployment on Vercel's serverless platform

 ## 📷 Screenshots